Avant Garden

 Timing Your Visit

 Weeknight reservations are the most reliable way to secure a good table without stress.
-The restaurant is small, and weekend evenings can fill quickly for a room this size.
-If your schedule allows, a Thursday dinner gives you the leading of both worlds: a livelier room than Monday or Tuesday, without the weekend compression.
+The restaurant is small, weekend evenings can fill quickly for a room this size.
+If your schedule allows, a Thursday dinner gives you the best of both worlds: a livelier room than Monday or Tuesday, without the weekend compression.
 Booking a few days ahead should be sufficient given the Easy booking difficulty rating, but weekend bookings are worth securing earlier in the week.
 For a late dinner, earlier in the week also tends to mean a more relaxed pace from the kitchen.

 Value Assessment